-- + ITS Technology Plan. - + Connecting People and Places Transport Portfolio 2020-21. - + Perth and Peel @ 3.5 million frameworks. - + Infrastructure Western Australia State Infrastructure Strategy.
+- + Connecting People and Places Transport Portfolio 2020-21. - + Perth and Peel @ 3.5 million frameworks. - + Infrastructure Western Australia State Infrastructure Strategy. - + Keeping WA moving.

 Obj 4: To maximise the effectiveness of ITS solutions, ITS requirements will drive the function and implementation of supporting civil infrastructure.